 NLP is developing rapidly and is having an increasing impact on society.
 From language translation to speech recognition, and from chatbots to identifying sentiment, NLP is providing valuable insights and making our lives more productive.

-NLP promises to revolutionize many area of industry and consumer practice.
+NLP promises to revolutionize many areas of industry and consumer practice.
 It’s already become a familiar part of our daily lives.

 With NLP, we have a powerful way of engaging with a digital future through a medium we are inherently comfortable with – our ability to communicate through natural language.